Basic Points About Prepaid Debit Cards

-Prepaid debit cards may function like regular credit cards but there are actually major differences between these two types of plastic cards.
+Prepaid debit cards function like regular credit cards but Debit Cardthere are actually major differences between these two types of plastic cards.
 In this article, let us discuss the basic facts that you need to know about reloadable prepaid debit cards.

 No Credit Line.
 First, a prepaid debit card doesn’t provide the cardholder with a credit line.
-In order to use the card for purchases or bill payments, the cardholder must deposit cash in the debit account.
-When the fund runs out, the cardholder must make a new deposit or “reload” cash to use the prepaid card for new transactions.
+In order to use the card for purchases or bill payments, the cardholder must have a checking account on file that they deposit the money into.
+When the funds run out, the cardholder must make a new deposit or “reload” cash to use the prepaid card for new transactions.
 Hence, the name reloadable prepaid debit cards.

 No credit check.
 Unlike credit cards, issuers of prepaid debit cards do not check individual credit history or credit scores.
-As long as you can submit a deposit in your debit account, you can obtain a prepaid card with no difficulty.
-This is why, prepaid cards are ideal for people who need the convenience of credit card payment but cannot get approved for a regular credit card because of bad credit or not having credit history at all.
+As long as you have a valid checking account, you can obtain a prepaid card with no difficulty.
+This is why, prepaid cards have been ideal for people who need the convenience of credit card payment but cannot get approved for a regular credit card because of bad credit or not having credit history at all.
+Recently, more and more people have started to use debit cards as a way to stay on budget.

 [Article: Benefits and Drawbacks of Prepaid Cards]